-All members of the genus Phyllostachys are runners and are actually relatively easily to identify.
+All members of the genus Phyllostachys are runners and are actually relatively easy to identify.
 They have a sulcus (or culm groove) that’s visible on alternating sides of the internodes.
 If you see this groove, you know it’s a Phyllostachys and a runner, although not necessarily a super vigorous runner.

-Phyllostachys are generally pretty cold tolerant, making them a popular choice in temperate climates.
+Phyllostachys are generally pretty cold-tolerant, making them a popular choice in temperate climates.
 Their rapid growth habit also makes them popular, but it can be a double-edged sword.
 So be careful, and consider some of the bamboo containment strategies described below.